-Now don't let that throw you 16k

-and 32K people.
+Now don't let that throw you 16K and 32K people.
 At an extremely realistic price (\$9.95 for both from Rainbow Connection Software, 3514 6th Place NW, Rochester, MN 55901), these two programs are worth the money and can provide plenty of entertainment.
 For the 4K owner, COMPUMIND and JACKPOT go a long way toward solving the software search problem and, frankly, will do some of the things you had been wishing your machine was capable of doing.

 COMPUMIND is like the Mastermind game and can really be addictive.
 You guess a secret number chosen by the computer and, in this case, get to select the number of digits the number will have.
 Much like Mastermind, the computer tells you whether the digits you guessed are the right ones and if they are in the correct position.
-Of course, it is up to you to reason this all out from with insight into one-armed banditry.
-As in Vegas, Reno, Atlantic City or other similar places, the program seems to be trying to keep you "in" the game without letting you get very far ahead.
-Of course, you can hit the jackpot.
-Or go broke.
-With seven different possible symbols, you get "into" this one very quickly.
+Of course, it is up to you to reason this all out from the hints.